dspiteself/nakkaya.com/posts/2009-09-24-git-delete-last-commit.markdown

 using --hard any changes to tracked files in the working tree since the commit before head are lost.

+> If you don't want to wipe out the work you have done, you can use
+> *--soft* option that will delete the commit but it will leave all your
+> changed files "Changes to be committed", as git status would put it.

 Now if you already pushed and someone pulled which is usually my case, you can't use git reset.
 You can however do a git revert,